pythian/opsviz/readme.md

 ### Updating Sensu and Logstash configurations

 - Option 1: SSH into the sensu or logstash box and add your own configuration files
 - Option 2: Store additional configuration files in an S3 bucket.
+They will be downloaded from S3 and services will be restarted.

 You will need to assign the proper S3 policy to your opsworks instance role.